30 Best Turkish Movies Of All Time, Ranked

 6. Distant (2002)

 Nuri Bilge Ceylan’s Distant is a tale of existential crisis, isolation and loneliness.
 Thematically similar to Taxi Driver, the film tells the story of two young men, Yusuf and Mahmut.
 They are opposites in almost every aspect — Mahmut is wealthy, sophisticated and educated and Yusuf illiterate and unpolished in the ways of the world.
 The film employs Ceylan’s signature sparse dialogue and minimalist imagery to communicate what his characters cannot seem to say out loud.
 A moving tale of isolation, aimlessness and solitude, Distant will leave you spellbound with its harsh beauty.
 It won a whopping 31 awards on the international film circuit, including the Best Actor at Cannes.

 5. Dry Summer (1963)

 Dry Summer felt like a breath of fresh air when it was first released in 1963.
 In a period marked by uninspiring romantic dramas, Metin Erksan changed the landscape of Turkish cinema by adding a political subtext to his dramas.
 The film tells the story of class struggle and uses sharp black-and-white imagery to capture the audience’s attention over this struggle.
-The story revolves around a tobacco farmer and his endeavours to build a dam to irrigate his crops.
+The story revolves around a tobacco farmer and his endeavors to build a dam to irrigate his crops.
 It was the first Turkish film to achieve international success and won the Golden Bear in 1964.
-Erksan’s inspiration from Italian Neorealism is displayed front and centre in this work of art.
+Erksan’s inspiration from Italian Neorealism is displayed front and center in this work of art.
 The deeply humanist focus on storytelling elevates the story to an intimate opera that will undoubtedly move you.